-European patent applications may be filed in writing, by delivery by hand, by postal services or by technical means of electronic communication (see A‑II, 1.2 and A-II, 1.3) at the EPO's filing offices in Munich, The Hague or Berlin.
+European patent applications may be filed in writing, by delivery by hand, by postal services or by means of electronic communication (see A‑II, 1.2 and A-II, 1.3) at the EPO's filing offices in Munich, The Hague or Berlin.
 The EPO's sub-office in Vienna is not a filing office, nor is the Brussels Bureau.

 European patent applications (with the exception of divisional applications, see A‑IV, 1.3.1, and applications according to Art.
-61(1)(b) EPC, see A‑IV, 2.5) may also be filed at the central industrial property office or other competent authority of a Contracting State if the national law of that State so allows (see A‑II, 1.7).
+61(1)(b) EPC, see A‑IV, 2.5) may also be filed at the central industrial property office or other competent authority of a contracting state if the national law of that state so allows (see A‑II, 1.7).